 Reinstalling OS with VMM

-WARNING: Reinstalling the operating system may delete all files on the disk you install it on (and any other disks you edit).
+WARNING: Reinstalling the operating system may delete all files on the disk you install it on (and on any other disks you edit).
 Make sure to backup any critical system files.

-Or, by logging in to the host machine:
+First, login to the host machine:

 $ ssh username@host.example.com